 In South Florida, scientists are using acoustic telemetry to track the movements of important marine species such as sea turtles, tarpon, permit, sawfish, cobia, and nurse sharks.
 Tracking is conducted by implanting or attaching acoustic tags to the animal and then stationary underwater devices called receivers record information from the acoustic tag when the animal swims within range of the receiver.
 These receivers are found in coastal waters throughout South Florida from Biscayne Bay down to the Florida Keys and into the Everglades.
 Receiver data allows researchers to determine how animals use their environment, including seasonal use of habitats and migration patterns.
 However, to better understand how climate may impact animal movements, researchers need to deploy temperature loggers at receiver locations.
 Funding from the Curtis and Edith Munson Foundation is allowing SECOORA to purchase 3 new receivers and 30 water temperature loggers which FACT Network members will deploy.

-The Curtis and Edith Munson Foundation provided $15,000 for this project.
-SECOORA’s goal is to raise another $15,000 in 1:1 matching contributions in order to support a graduate student to use temperature logger data and deploy acoustic tags in fish species to address fisheries management concerns.
+The Curtis and Edith Munson Foundation provided $15,000 allowing SECOORA to purchase 3 new receivers and 30 water temperature loggers which FACT Network members will deploy.
+SECOORA’s goal is to raise another $15,000 in to support a graduate student to research how marine resources in the Southeast are responding to increasing ocean temperatures.
 The project study area will focus on Biscayne Bay, Florida Bay and the Florida Keys.
-We need to meet our goal by October 2019 in order to make this student opportunity happen.
+We need to meet our goal by December 2019 in order to make this student opportunity happen.

 Why This Matters